A Guide to Water Heater Repair in Kansas City

 Odd Color or Smell

 If the odor only occurs with hot water, the source is normally a reaction between the hot water heater’s anode rode and water with a high concentration of sulfates.
 The decaying sacrificial rod might be releasing hydrogen, giving off a rotten egg smell.
-For troubleshooting:

 - Run the hot water for a couple minutes